- What we’ll cover here

 Types of stem cell transplants for treating cancer

-In a typical stem cell transplant very high doses of chemo are used, often along with radiation therapy, to try to destroy all of the cancer.
+In a typical stem cell transplant for cancer very high doses of chemo are used, often along with radiation therapy, to try to destroy all the cancer cells.
 This treatment also kills the stem cells in the bone marrow.
 Soon after treatment, stem cells are given to replace those that were destroyed.
 These stem cells are given into a vein, much like a blood transfusion.
 Over time they settle in the bone marrow and begin to grow and make healthy blood cells.
 This process is called engraftment.

 There are 3 basic types of transplants.
-They are named based on where the stem cells come from.
+They are named based on who gives the stem cells.